 What can I do about a stray dog?

-If the person who has the dog does not want to surrender it to the Animal Control Officer, Council will notify the owner with details of where the animal is being held.
+If the person who has the dog does not want to surrender it to the Compliance Officer, Council will then notify the owner with details of where the animal is being held.

 If a dog is attacking people, what can I do?

-Call Councils Administration Centre.
-You will be asked to provide your name, address and telephone number.
-Our staff will contact the complainant for further details and arrange to have a written statement as soon as possible, after which the matter will be investigated.
+Call Council’s Customer Service Centre on 1300 696 272 (1300 MY NBRC).
+You will be asked to provide your name, address, contact number and details regarding the attack.
+A Compliance Officer will than contact the complainant for further details and arrange a written statement as soon as possible, after which the matter will be investigated.

 What do I do if there is a deceased dog on the road?